telefonicaid/fiware-keystone-spassword/docs/iotp_saml_idp.md

 export OS_PASSWORD='<password>'
 ```

-and then execute the followign command with proper urls:
+and then execute the following command with proper urls:

 ```
 $ openstack service provider create anothersp \